 Not everyone who starts a business is a natural performer but with business owners increasingly required to pitch for investment – or to win business from new clients – knowing how to put your best foot forward could be the key to successfully growing your business.

-OK, so if you’re in the market for investment, you’ll need to work to a well-planned business brief.
+OK, so if you’re in the investment market, you’ll need to work on a well-planned business brief.
 Do your investors the courtesy of keeping your pitch short and sharp with realistic projections that are backed up by cold, hard facts.
 Validate your projections with verifiable data and don’t ask for the moon.